CMeeg/kentico-contrib/src/Meeg.Kentico.ContentComponents/README.md

 ## How it works

-There are essentially three parts to this module:
+There are three main parts to this module:

 * The `Content component` form control
 * `ContentComponentSerializer`